capsule-corp-ternoa/ternoa-js/README.md

 Submiting a transaction is generally the last step of the transaction execussion process.
 Ternoa-js provides up to 3 ways to submit a transaction.
 From the raw and native way to the fully handled and easiest way.
 Depending on the response format you are expecting and the specific case you want to handle (simple submit, batching some transaction (...)) you will need to go with one of the following functions :

-+ `submitTxHex()` - The most versatile and customizable way to submit your txHash.
-You can manage your self the callback function.
-It obvioulsy requires the hex value to be submited but also an optionnal callback.
-This function require the transaction hash to be signed before being sent.
++ `submitTxHex()` - The most versatile and customizable way to submit your `txHash`.
+You can manage the callback function yourself.
+It requires the hex value to be submited but also an optional callback.
+This function requires the transaction hash to be signed beforehand.

 ```javascript
 const create createNFTManually = async () => {